puppetlabs/control-repo/README.md

 7. Add your user to the `puppet` group as well

 7. Create a project called `control-repo` and set the Namespace to be the `puppet` group
+ - Set the permissions of the project to `Public'
+ - We'll change this back to private at the end

 8. Logout of root and login as the `r10k_api_user`
  - Go to profile settings -> account ( https://<your_gitlab_server>/profile/account )